buchevoj/hello-world/README.md

 # hello-world

-It`s just trying somthing new.
+Its just trying something new.